joshrathke/TypeForge/readme.md

 # Installation
 #### Install Redis
 In order to utilize a multi-threaded environment, TypeForge instantiates a server on every thread of the host CPU.
-This improves speed very slightly, but greatly decreases the risk of a request taking a long time due to the request in front of it waiting for output.
+This improves speed slightly, but greatly decreases the risk of a request taking a long time due to the request in front of it waiting for output.
 Redis gives websockets a central location to report to so that all pub/sub events still occur regardless of the specific thread any given transmission is taking place on.
 ```bash
 brew install redis
 ```